google/applied-machine-learning-intensive/v2/03_regression/03_regression_quality/slides.md

 What is a good MSE value?

-That really depends how perfect you want your model to be.
-The values of MSE are a little difficult to interpret though.
+The answer really depends how perfect you want your model to be.
+The values of MSE are a little difficult to interpret, though.
 Since they are the square of the error, the units don't match the units of the target in our model.
-This is fine for machines training the model, but nearly impossible to reason about afterward.
+This is fine for machines training the model, but it's nearly impossible to reason about afterward.

-There is a solution though.
+There is a solution, though.
 -->

 ---